cwestend/iNNterpol/train_data/README.md

 ```
 % data_slicelog = np.load('./atlas9_nn_slicelog_index.npz')
 % slicelogt = data_slicelog['slicelogt']
-%

 % y_temp_model = slicelogt[int(arr_ind_check[11][0]),:]
 ```

-This can be directly used for comparison with the model recovered by iNNterpol:
+This can be directly used for comparison with the model recovered by iNNterpol (see https://github.com/cwestend/iNNterpol):

 ```